OctopusDeploy/docs/docs/api-and-integration/bamboo/bamboo-plugin.md

 ### Package paths

 The `Package paths` field defines the [Ant paths](https://ant.apache.org/manual/dirtasks.html) that are used to match packages to be pushed to Octopus Deploy.
-The Ant path `**/*${bamboo.buildNumber}.tar.gz` mathes the gzip file created with `tar`, while the path `**/*${bamboo.buildNumber}.zip` matches the zip file created with `7z`.
+The Ant path `**/*${bamboo.buildNumber}.zip` mathes the zip file created with during the previous step.

 Note that it is recommended that the package paths defined here are specific to the build.
-While the Ant paths `**/*.tar.gz` and `**/*.zip` do match the packages, they also match any old packages that might have been created in previous builds and not cleaned up.
+While the Ant paths `**/*.zip` does match the package, they also match any old packages that might have been created in previous builds and not cleaned up.
 This means these less specific paths can result in old packages being uploaded, which is usually not the desired result.

 ### Force overwrite existing packages